Back to Article

 6 Penalized objective functions

-We call the function \(f\) a penalized objective function because it comes in the form \[ f(\tau, M(y|\theta_\tau)) = P_f(\tau) - 2 \ln{L_M(y| \theta_\tau)} \,, \] where \(P_f\) is a function that guards against overfitting by penalizing large changepoint sets—that is, it is a monotonically increasing function of \(m\).
-[Occasionally, we may abuse terminology by referring to \(f\) as a penalty function.]
+We call the function \(f\) a penalized objective function2 because it comes in the form \[ f(\tau, M(y|\theta_\tau)) = P_f(\tau, n) - 2 \ln{L_M(y| \theta_\tau)} \,, \] where \(P_f\) is a function that guards against overfitting by penalizing large changepoint sets—that is, it is a monotonically increasing function of \(m\).
 The stats package (R Core Team 2024) provides generic methods for the well-known penalty functions AIC() and BIC(), which work seamlessly on tidychangepoint models because they all implement methods for logLik().
-In addition, tidychangepoint provides generic functions and methods for three additional penalty functions: MBIC(), MDL(), and BMDL().
+In addition, tidychangepoint provides generic functions and methods for four additional penalty functions: HQC(), MBIC(), MDL(), and BMDL().
+For compatibility with changepoint we also provide the alias SIC() for BIC(). tidychangepoint supports all of the penalty functions supported by changepoint, with the exception of the “Asymptotic” and “CROPS” penalties, which are not fully generalizable.

 All penalty functions return 0 for the special case in which \(m = 0\).
 For ease of explanation, let the vector \(\ell_j = \tau_{j+1} - \tau_j\) for \(1 \leq j \leq m+1\) encode the lengths of the \(m+1\) regions defined by the changepoint set \(\tau\).

-6.1 Modified Bayesian Information Criterion
+6.1.2 Modified Bayesian Information Criterion

 Following Zhang and Siegmund (2007) and Li and Lund (2012), we define the MBIC as:

-\[ P_{MBIC}(\tau) = 3 m \ln{n} + \sum_{j=1}^{m+1} \ln{\frac{\ell_j}{n}} \,. \]
+\[ P_{MBIC}(\tau, n) = 3 m \ln{n} + \sum_{j=1}^{m+1} \ln{\frac{\ell_j}{n}} \,. \]

-6.2 Minimum Descriptive Length
+6.1.3 Minimum Descriptive Length

 As described in Shi et al. (2022) and Li and Lund (2012), we define the MDL as:

-\[ P_{MDL}(\tau) = \frac{a(\theta_\tau)}{2} \cdot \sum_{j=0}^m \log{\ell_j} + 2 \ln{m} + \sum_{j=2}^m \ln{\tau_j} + \left( 2 + b(\theta_\tau) \right) \ln{n} \,. \] where \(a(\theta)\) is the number of parameters in \(\theta\) that are fit in each region, and \(b(\theta)\) is the number of parameters fit to the model as a whole.
+\[ P_{MDL}(\tau, n) = \frac{a(\theta_\tau)}{2} \cdot \sum_{j=0}^m \log{\ell_j} + 2 \ln{m} + \sum_{j=2}^m \ln{\tau_j} + \left( 2 + b(\theta_\tau) \right) \ln{n} \,. \] where \(a(\theta)\) is the number of parameters in \(\theta\) that are fit in each region, and \(b(\theta)\) is the number of parameters fit to the model as a whole.
 For example, the in the meanshift model, \(a(\theta) = 1\) to account for the \(\mu_i\)’s, and \(b(\theta) = 1\) to account for \(\sigma^2\).

 The MBIC and MDL differ from the penalties imposed by either the Akaike Information Criterion (AIC) or the BIC in important ways.
 For example, the penalty for the AIC depends just linearly on the number of changepoints, while the BIC depends on the number of changepoints as well as the length of the original times series.
 Conversely, the MDL penalty depends not only on the number of changepoints, but the values of the changepoints.
 Because of this, changepoints far from zero can have disproportionate impact.

-6.3 Bayesian Minimum Descriptive Length
+6.1.4 Bayesian Minimum Descriptive Length

 The Bayesian Minimum Descriptive Length combines the MDL penalty function with the log prior \(g\) for the best-fit parameters \(\hat{\theta}\) in the NHPP model described in Section 5.3.
 Currently, the BMDL penalty can only be applied to the NHPP model.

-The exact value of the BMDL is then: \[ BMDL(\tau, NHPP(y | \hat{\theta}_\tau) = P_{MDL}(\tau) - 2 \ln{ L_{NHPP}(y | \hat{\theta}_\tau) } - 2 \ln{ g(\hat{\theta}_\tau) } \,. \]
+The exact value of the BMDL is then: \[ BMDL(\tau, NHPP(y | \hat{\theta}_\tau)) = P_{MDL}(\tau) - 2 \ln{ L_{NHPP}(y | \hat{\theta}_\tau) } - 2 \ln{ g(\hat{\theta}_\tau) } \,. \]

-6.4 Extending tidychangepoint to include new penalty functions
+6.2 Extending tidychangepoint to include new penalty functions

 New penalty functions can be contributed to tidychangepoint by defining a new generic function and implementing a method for the logLik class.
 Penalty functions should return a double vector of length one.